-Your Nautique is equipped with bow and stern lifting rings.
+Nautique G23 and G25 are equipped with bow and stern lifting rings.
+Nautique 210 and 230 are equipped with a stern lifting ring and a bow lifting eye.
 These are designed to lift your boat in a steady and secure manner.
 The winch, hooks and other components of the lifting mechanism have sufficient capacity sufficient for your boat.
 Refer to Section 2, Specifications.
 The weights listed in the specifications are dry weight.
 You must add the weight of the battery, fuel and gear to the dry weight.